ganesh-k13/suffix-tree/README.md

 ## Acknowledgments

 * This is developed as an assignment for Advanced Algorithms Course.
+* I would like to thank my professors, Prof. NS Kumar and Prof. Channa Bankapur for their valuable advice.
-* This code is completely based on Geeks For Geeks implementation of [Suffix tree](http://www.geeksforgeeks.org/generalized-suffix-tree-1/) using C.
+* This code is based on Geeks For Geeks implementation of [Suffix tree](http://www.geeksforgeeks.org/generalized-suffix-tree-1/) using C.
 * I would like to thank [Tushar Roy](https://www.youtube.com/user/tusharroy2525) for his [video](https://www.youtube.com/watch?v=aPRqocoBsFQ) on Ukkonens implementation of Suffix Tree.